jack27121/STANNcam/readme.md

 * Draw stuff before and after the camera is drawn *(useful for dynamic backgrounds/foregrounds)*

 # Documentation
-For more info on using STANNcam consult the [Wiki](https://github.com/jack27121/STANNcam/wiki)
+For more info on using STANNcam, consult the [Wiki](https://github.com/jack27121/STANNcam/wiki)

 # Games using STANNcam 🎮
 > [!NOTE]